Tarsiciosh/EssentialFeed/NOTES.md

 - rename method didFinishLoading(with error: Error) TS
 - rename ...localized("GENERIC_CONNECTION_ERROR" (global find and replace) [replace "FEED_VIEW_CONNECTION_ERROR" key with "GENERIC_CONNECTION_ERROR"]
-- don't like the key be used in different modules also not define in hte String Files
+- don't like the idea of the key be used in different modules also not define in the String Files
 - create a new Shared.strings file in hte Shared Presentation "module"
 - move the generic connection error to the new file
-- fix localization tests with table "Shared"
+- fix LoadResourcePresenterTests tests with table "Shared"
-- update the LoadResourcePresenter
+- and update the LoadResourcePresenter:
-- private var loadError: String (use "Shared" tableName) bundle Self.self
+- private var loadError: String (tableName "Shared", bundle: Self.self)
 - comment: "Error ... can't load the resource ..."
-- in FeedPresenterTests
+- in FeedPresenterTests:
-- ... localized( ...
-String, table: String = "Feed"
+- ... localized( ...key: String, table: String = "Feed"
 - and pass the table in the error case
-- change FeedPresenter with "Shared"
+- change FeedPresenter with "Shared" (this is only temporary to make the tests pass)
 - add a new test SharedPresentation/SharedLocalizationTests
 - (copy and paste from FeedLoalizationTests) table Shared,
-- bundle LoadResourcePresenterTests<Any, DummyView>.self
+- bundle LoadResourcePresenter<Any, DummyView>.self
-- private class DummyView: ResourceView {  .. any ... }
+- private class DummyView: ResourceView {  ..
+Any ... }
 - add localization (right pane) for all languages TS
 - change scheme to EssentialApp TF
-- in FeedUIImtegrationTest we can create a DSL test_loadFeedCompletion_rendersErrorMessageOnErrorUntilNextReload ... (sut.errorMessage, loadError)
+- in FeedUIImtegrationTest we can create a DSL
+T) test_loadFeedCompletion_rendersErrorMessageOnErrorUntilNextReload
+... (sut.errorMessage, loadError)
-- in FeedUIIntegrationTests+Localization
+- in FeedUIIntegrationTests+Localization:
 - var loadError: String {
-    localized("GENERIC_CONNECTION_ERROR")
+    localized("GENERIC_CONNECTION_ERROR", table: "Shared")
 ..
     func localized(_ key: String, table: String = "Feed" } TS